Are You Measuring the Right Things in Your Business?

 In my recent newsletters, I’ve linked to a new tool that’s been rushed through to help crisis-stricken companies.
 It stress tests your financials and will help you with scenario planning.
 You need to work out how you’re going to deal with different degrees of crisis.
 What if revenue fell by 10, 25 or 45%?
 How do you ring-fence your assets?
 How can you ensure enough cash is flowing through?

-2. Customer happiness
+2. Customer Happiness

 Are you customer-obsessed?
 If not, you need to be.
 This is vital in any recession.
 If new customers are harder to find, do everything you can to keep the ones you have.
 In the present crisis, you need to prepare your company for customer losses – it’s inevitable that some will go out of business.
 But if a customer leaves you for a competitor, that’s unforgivable.
 It’s like losing 6 points in a relegation battle.